racheltomasetti/builder-ki/docs/cycle-ki/updated-spec.md

 **builder-ki** is a digital space for synthesizing knowledge of your mind AND body.
 It's an extended mind tool that helps you understand your thinking, explore your curiosities, and recognize patterns in how your biological rhythms influence your mental and physical states.

+📊 How to Use These Docs

+- roadmap.txt - Check off capabilities as you complete them, your source of truth
+- to-do.md - Detailed implementation steps for the current phase
+- updated-spec.md - Full context on vision, architecture, and user stories

 ### Core Philosophy

 **MIND & BODY are inseparable.**